yarikoptic/numfocus.org/content/board.rst

 employee, he spent his post-doctoral studies at the FLASH Center at the University of Chicago in the Astrophysics Department.
 He is currently a Staff Scientist at the University of Wisconsin-Maidson in Engineering Physics.
-Anthony’s research interests revolve xaround essential physics modeling of the nuclear fuel cycle, and information theory & entropy.
+Anthony’s research interests revolve around essential physics modeling of the nuclear fuel cycle, and information theory & entropy.
 Anthony has published and spoken at numerous conferences on a variety of science & software development topics.